mchung/heroku-buildpack-wordpress/README.markdown

 Thanks for reading this all the way through.

-If you use this buildpack in production, please update the [list of Wordpress sites running on Heroku](https://github.com/mchung/heroku-buildpack-wordpress/wiki/Sites-running-Wordpress-on-Heroku).
+If you use this buildpack in production, please update the [list of WordPress sites running on Heroku](https://github.com/mchung/heroku-buildpack-wordpress/wiki/Sites-running-Wordpress-on-Heroku).

 ## License